Efficient Image-Goal Navigation with Representative Latent World Model: Experiment Valuation

-To comprehensively evaluate the effectiveness of the proposed world model, we first conduct experiments on trajectory prediction within the image-goal visual navigation task.
-We benchmark our method against several state-of-the-art end-to-end navigation models, including: the end-to-end trajectory generation approach GNM~\cite{shah2022gnm}, NoMaD~\cite{sridhar2024nomad}, as well as world model-based navigation approaches such as NWM~\cite{bar2025navigation}.
-All baseline methods use the default settings, with the number of diffusion steps for NWM is set to 250.
+To quantitatively evaluate the predictive capability of our proposed method, we first conduct trajectory prediction experiments in the context of image-goal visual navigation.
+We compare our approach against several state-of-the-art baselines, including: end-to-end visual navigation models: GNM~\cite{shah2022gnm} and NoMaD~\cite{sridhar2024nomad}; and generative world model-based approaches: NWM~\cite{bar2025navigation} (using the default setting with 250 diffusion steps) and LS-NWM~\cite{zhang2025latent}.

-\bfvspace{Datasets}.
-We follow the experimental protocol established by NoMaD and utilize four publicly available datasets to train and evaluate our world model.
-These datasets comprise first-person RGB images captured by robotic platforms, accompanied by pose information that enables inference of the robot’s actions.
-Specifically: the SCAND dataset~\cite{karnan2022scand} includes social navigation data collected using both wheeled and legged robots.
-The RECON dataset~\cite{shah2021rapid} contains trajectories from outdoor robot navigation scenarios.
-The Tartan dataset~\cite{triest2022tartandrive} focuses on field robot navigation in diverse unstructured environments.
-The HuRoN dataset~\cite{hirose2023sacson} features robotic social interaction navigation tasks.
-Multi-datasets ensure broad coverage of navigation contexts and enhances the generalization capability of our model.